-Our history of recurring losses and anticipated expenditures raises substantial doubt about our ability to continue as a going concern requires that it obtain sufficient funding to finance our operations.
+Our history of recurring losses and anticipated expenditures raises substantial doubt about our ability to continue as a going concern.
+Our ability to continue as a going concern requires that it obtain sufficient funding to finance our operations.

 We have incurred significant operating losses to date and it is possible we may never generate a profit.
 We have concluded that our recurring losses from operations and need for additional financing to fund future operations raise substantial doubt about its ability to continue as a going concern.
 Similarly, our independent registered public accounting firm included an explanatory paragraph in its report on our financial statements as of and for the year ended December 31, 2020 with respect to this uncertainty.
 Our future capital requirements will depend on many factors, including: